Green-Software-Foundation/if-unofficial-plugins/src/lib/boavizta/README.md

 - `cpu/expected-lifespan`: the lifespan of the component, in seconds
 - `country`: the country used to lookup grid carbon intensity, e.g. "USA" (optional - falls back to Boavizta default)
 - `cpu/utilization`: percentage CPU utilization for a given observation
+- `instance-type`: the name of the specific instance

 ## Returns